-The Work-in-Progress (WiP) session, included in PerCom for the ninth year, gives its participants an opportunity to present and discuss new challenges and visions, early and emerging results and bring about novel research questions, approaches, and directions.
-The specific aim of the WiP session is to provide a forum for timely presentation, discussion and feedback for novel, controversial, and thought provoking ideas.
+The Work-in-Progress (WiP) session provides an opportunity to present and discuss new challenges and visions, showcase early research results, and explore novel research directions.
+The specific aim of the WiP session is to provide a forum for timely presentation, discussion and feedback for novel, controversial, and thought-provoking ideas.
 All selected papers will be presented as posters in a special conference session following a 1-minute madness oral presentation.
 In addition, all selected papers will be included in PerCom Workshops proceedings to be published by IEEE and included in the digital library.

 Contributions are solicited in all areas of pervasive computing research and applications.
 Papers are expected to report on early or ongoing research on any aspect of pervasive computing and communications.
-Novel approaches and results are especially appreciated such as ongoing experimentation.
+Preliminary experimental results are appreciated.

 Topics of interest include, but are not limited to: